QA-Learning/OWASPJuiceShopPerformanceTests/README.md

 OWASPJuiceShopPerformanceTests

-gatling-Owasp juice shop-demo
+Owasp juice shop-gatling-demo
 =========================
+Gatling is a developer tool to load test your web applications

 Simple showcase of a maven project using the gatling-maven-plugin.
-Gatling is a developer tool to load test your web applications

 To test it out, simply execute the following command: